 - Hendy, C.R.; Iles, D.C.
 (2015) Steel Bridge Group: Guidance Notes on best practice in steel bridge construction (6th Issue).
 (P185).
 SCI

-- Model Specification for the Purchase of Structural Bolting Assemblies and Holding Down Bolts.
-BCSA, July 2011
+- Model Specification for the Purchase of Structural Bolting Assemblies and Holding Down Bolts, Issue 14, BCSA, 2023

 - Design codes and standards